 Pintxos are the Basque version of tapas, but instead of being a small plate of deliciousness, its heaven on a piece of bread.
 What you have on this bread could vary from jamon, to calamari, to some of the most insane concoctions I have ever seen!

 To drink you have a few options.
 If you like your wine then the local Basque Wine is Txakoli (white wine).
 Google tells me Txakoli is a very dry white wine with high acidity and low alcohol content.
-Apparently, it is very nice but as I find all wine repulsive I wouldn’t know.
-A quarter beer is also an option or for a non alcoholic option how about mosto, otherwise known as grape juice!
+Apparently, it is very nice but as I don’t drink wine I wouldn’t know.
+A quarter beer is also an option, or for a non alcoholic option how about a mosto, otherwise known as grape juice!
 The servings are tiny (quarter glasses) and cheap (less than €1 per drink).

-Some of the suggestions below I haven’t tried but have been recommended.
+Some of the suggestions below I haven’t tried but have been recommended to me by friends.
 Others, I can 100% guarantee you will enjoy.
-One that you 100% have to go to is Sorginzulu.
+One that you definetely have to go to is Sorginzulu.
 You will find this in Plaza Nueva, the square that sits in the centre of the Old Town.
-This again is very typical, even the smallest of towns have a square surrounded by bars and restaurants where everyone meets whilst children play in the centre, Plaza Nueva is no different only you can go very wrong here as it is very much a tourist and snob trap.
-Sorginzulu however is the exception.
+This again is very typical, even the smallest of towns have a square surrounded by bars and restaurants where everyone meets.
+Children play in the centre while parents socialise in the bars.
+Plaza Nueva is no different, although beware, it can be a tourist trap!
+In Sorginzulu you are safe though!
 They boast about having the best calamari in Bilbao and I can assure you they are not wrong.
 Make sure you have some!

 They have a lot of other nice pintxo’s too though so if you want to have something else in addition to the calamari I’d recommend: